One family’s inspiring journey through trauma, addiction and child welfare

 “Just come home,” Christy said.
 “Come home, and we’ll figure out the rest later.
 The first step is to come home.”

-On August 8, 2019, they brought Kelsey home, where she lived for five years.
+On August 8, 2019, they brought Kelsey home, where she lived for four years.
 James and Christy retained guardianship of the girls while Kelsey learned how to care for them and herself.

 “We were letting her go at her own pace,” James said.
 “We weren’t pushing her.”